-I do know that the dark will be harder to keep clean as it will most likely show everything…like my Ryder boy’s blonde hairs! ;)
+I do know that the dark will be harder to keep clean as it will most likely show everything…like my Ryder boy’s blonde hair! ;)

 But I love the contrast of it with the Sea Salt and white trim/decor.

-I also don’t know if I want to do a luxury vinyl for durability or stick with a prefinished hardwood?
+I also don’t know if I want to do luxury vinyl for durability or stick with prefinished hardwood.
 Hmm, what to do?

 Thoughts?
-Anyone know of any flooring that might match what I’m looking for that you’d like to share?
+Does anyone know of any flooring that might match what I’m looking for that you’d like to share?

 I know I can get close to that color with finish on-site but that would be a nightmare since it’s our entire first floor….and we live here. ;)